Summer Abroad in Sevilla, Spain

 $8,400 – $9,402

-•Students from FIU Law, Nova, Ave Maria School of Law, and Florida State University attended
+•Students from FIU Law, Nova, University of Florida, and University of Denver Sturm College of Law attended

-•Two courses were taught by both FIU Law and Universidad de Sevilla faculty
+•Two courses, Comparative Property Law and Comparative Family Law, were taught by both FIU Law and Universidad de Sevilla faculty

 FIU Law reserves the right to cancel this program at any time or make changes, modifications or substitutions to the program.
 If the program is canceled after the $400.00 registration fee has been paid, the fee will be returned to each student and every effort will be made to make arrangements for each student enrolled to attend a similar program, if the student so desires.
 Tuition and registration fees advanced by the student shall be refunded within twenty (20) days after the date of cancellation.